xSaCh/vecss/README.md

 - **VTS (Transpiling Worker Server):**
   - Acts as a worker server group that picks up video transcoding tasks from the messaging queue (RabbitMQ).
-  - Requires FFMPEG to be installed for processing videos.
+  - Requires FFMPEG to be installed for transcoding videos into multiple resolution.

 - **(IN PROGRESS) VSS (Streaming Server):**
   - Manages all streaming-related functionalities for processed videos.